 Picture this: you went out of your way to track down a vintage ashtray that would complete your husband’s collection for his birthday.
 You were on every message board, every Reddit thread, and followed every lead.
 You eventually got your hands on it and surprised your husband with it, and he was elated.
 When your birthday rolls around, he gives you a store-bought scarf.
 Doesn’t feel that great, does it?
 Reciprocity in relationships is more important than you think.

 But what exactly is reciprocity in relationships?
 Is the “give and take” as simple as exchanging gifts with each other?
 What does it mean to reciprocate love?
-And what happens when you don’t have it?
+And what happens when you don’t?

-Let’s pop all those questions bubbling away in your head, so that you can move one step closer to being the “perfect couple” you already advertise yourself to be on Instagram anyway.
+Let’s address all those questions bubbling away in your head so that you can move one step closer to being the “perfect couple” you already advertise yourself to be on Instagram.
+To do so we talked to relationship and intimacy coach Utkarsh Khurana (MA Clinical Psychology, Ph.D.
+Scholar) who is a visiting faculty at Amity University and specializes in anxiety issues, negative beliefs, and individualism in a relationship, to name a few.

 What Is Reciprocity In Relationships?

 If you’re looking for reciprocal relationship examples, it’s when you stop chewing with your mouth open because your partner told you it bothers them.
-It’s something you did for the benefit of the relationship, hence benefiting you as well.
+It’s when you return a favor, be it through an expression of love, a kind gesture, or simply by doing the dishes because your partner made dinner.
+It’s something you do for the benefit of your relationship.
 In such a dynamic, both parties feel safe in the space and depth of the feelings they share with each other since it’s very clear it’s not a one-sided relationship.

 Related Reading: Effort In A Relationship: What It Means And 15 Ways To Show It